 - Toxicity cardiomyopathies induced by drugs, e.g., chemotherapeutic agents

-- Endocrine cardiomyopathies including hypo- or hyperthyroidism, and diabetes
+- Endocrine cardiomyopathies, including hypothyroidism or hyperthyroidism and diabetes

-- Hypertrophic non-obstructive or hypertrophic obstructive cardiomyopathies (HNCM or HOCM)
+- Hypertrophic nonobstructive cardiomyopathy (HNCM) or hypertrophic obstructive cardiomyopathy (HOCM)

 - Unclassified cardiomyopathies

-Potential complications include heart failure, arrhythmias, and sudden death.
-Cardiomyopathy is the second most common cause of sudden death (ischemic heart disease is #1).
-In the past, few cardiomyopathies were thought to be genetic in origin; currently, at least 1/3 of cardiomyopathies are known to be genetic.
-Prognosis for dilated cardiomyopathy is poor, especially when diagnosed late in the course when heart failure signs and symptoms are present.
+Potential complications of cardiomyopathy include heart failure, arrhythmias, and sudden death.
+It is the second most common cause of sudden death (ischemic heart disease is the most common).
+In the past, few cardiomyopathies were thought to be genetic in origin; currently, at least one-third of cardiomyopathies are known to be genetic.
+The prognosis for dilated cardiomyopathy is poor, especially if the condition is diagnosed late in its course, when heart failure signs and symptoms are already present.

-The most common type of non-ischemic cardiomyopathy is DCM, which has an incidence of 6/100,000 and affects more men than women.
-Causal processes are usually unknown; however, it is easily identified on the basis of an enlarged left-ventricular diameter observed via echocardiography and rarefication of cardiomyocytes observed via microscopic examination.
-DCM can be inherited or be a result of underlying conditions.
-Diseases such as diabetes, viral heart infection, thyroid disease, or abnormalities in the valves of the heart may lead to DCM.
-Postpartum cardiomyopathy occurs in women after giving birth and is associated with a sudden change in cardiovascular function and blood volume, though the exact cause is not known.
+DCM is the most common type of nonischemic cardiomyopathy; it has an incidence of 6 in 100,000 population and affects men more often than women.
+The cause is usually unknown; however, DCM is easily identified on the basis of an enlarged left ventricular diameter, which is observed using echocardiography, and the rarefaction of cardiomyocytes observed during microscopic examination.
+DCM can be inherited or may be a result of underlying conditions.
+Diseases such as diabetes, viral heart infection, thyroid disease, and abnormalities in the valves of the heart may lead to DCM.
+The postpartum cardiomyopathy that occurs in women is associated with a sudden change in cardiovascular function and blood volume, though the exact cause is not known.

-Patients having symptoms of a heart insufficiency–i.e. dyspnea, lung edema (left ventricular insufficiency), or blood stasis in the peripheral body (right ventricular insufficiency)–should also be observed for the likelihood of DCM.
+Patients who have symptoms of heart insufficiency—i.e. dyspnea, lung edema (left ventricular insufficiency), or blood stasis in the peripheral body (right ventricular insufficiency)–should be observed for the likelihood of DCM.
 Other symptoms include pitting edema, weight gain, dizziness, fainting, and shortness of breath.

-ECG, blood tests, X-rays, magnetic resonance imaging (MRI), myocardial biopsy, CT scans, and cardiac catheterization are some of the tests that may help diagnose DCM cardiomyopathy.
+Electrocardiography (ECG), blood tests, X-ray examination, magnetic resonance imaging (MRI), myocardial biopsy, computed tomography (CT) scans, and cardiac catheterization are some tests that may help in the diagnosis of DCM.

-Consequently, it is treated (correspondent to heart insufficiency) using diuretics, vasodilators, ACE-inhibitors, and beta-blockers which delays the progression of the disease and lowers the risk of sudden cardiac death.
-Such treatment also aims at improving cardiac function as well as alleviating most of the symptoms.
-A lifestyle change is usually necessary, such as including exercise as well as changes in diet, to improve treatment outcomes.
-Additionally, if arrhythmic side effects occur, the implantation of cardiac resynchronization systems is indicated.
-If the left ventricular ejection fraction (LVEF) falls below 35% during the course, oral anticoagulation using vitamin K antagonists such as warfarin and an ICD is necessary.
-However, there are asymptomatic patients as well.
+DCM is treated (according to heart insufficiency) using diuretics, vasodilators, angiotensin-converting enzyme (ACE) inhibitors, and beta blockers, which delay the progression of the disease and lower the risk of sudden cardiac death.
+Such treatment also aims to improve cardiac function, as well as alleviate most of the symptoms.
+Lifestyle changes are usually necessary, including adding exercise and changing the diet, in order to improve treatment outcomes.
+In addition, if arrhythmic side effects occur, implantation of a cardiac resynchronization system is indicated.
+If the left ventricular ejection fraction (LVEF) falls below 35% during the course of treatment, oral anticoagulation using vitamin K antagonists such as warfarin and placement of an implantable cardiodefibrillator (ICD) is necessary.
+Note, however, that some patients are asymptomatic.

-Hypertrophic cardiomyopathy can be diagnosed by 2-D echocardiography, chest radiography, radionuclide imaging, or cardiac MRI.
+Hypertrophic cardiomyopathy can be diagnosed using two-dimensional echocardiography, chest radiography, radionuclide imaging, or cardiac MRI.

 Treatment of hypertrophic cardiomyopathy

-- B-blockers, verapamil (calcium channel blocker), disopyramide, amiodarone have been found to be useful to treat symptoms.
+- Beta blockers, verapamil (a calcium channel blocker), disopyramide, and amiodarone have been found to be useful to treat symptoms.

-- Beta blockers in high dose are the #1 therapy to be tried
+- Beta blockers in high doses are the first-line therapy.

-- No pharmacological treatment is known to improve prognosis
+- No pharmacologic treatment is known to improve prognosis.

-- Outflow tract obstruction can be improved by:
+- Outflow tract obstruction can be improved by the following: